XavierLaRosa/Honey-Bee/README.md

 ## Basic Overview

 This is a web application that gives users the ability to quickly look up events happening around them using the Ticketmaster API.
+For styling, the background image is a random "party" photo generated from the Pexels API.
 This application is also used to practice skills with RESTful APIs, data handling in Angular, Tailwind CSS styling for Mobile Friendly UI.

 <p align="center"><img width=95% src="https://github.com/XavierLaRosa/Honey-Bee/blob/master/demo/honey-bee.gif"></p>